DH-Forge/system/README.md

 Items within these registries (like `class/primary:warrior` or `inventory/item:healing_potion`) are referenced using a clear `category/type:id` format.
 The system also defines how **Modifiers** (+1 Evasion, etc.) and narrative **Effects** are represented, allowing tools to calculate character stats while preserving descriptive text.

+## Key Components

+To make DHFS a reality and ensure its practical success, the project focuses on delivering three core parts:

+- **The DHFS Standard (JSON Schema):** This is the heart of the project – a universal, open JSON Schema that acts as the common language for defining all Daggerheart character and campaign data.
+- **DHFS Server Utilities (TS/JS Package):** An official Typescript/Javascript package built to **simplify hosting** DHFS data.
+It will provide tools to handle the server-side merging of Core and Campaign Registries, lowering the technical barrier for sharing homebrew content.
+- **DHFS Client Utilities (TS/JS Package):** An official Typescript/Javascript package designed for **tool developers**.
+It helps them easily fetch and use DHFS data with type safety in their character builders, VTTs, or other applications.

+While official support focuses on TS/JS, the standard is platform-agnostic, and **community contributions for other languages** (like Python, Rust, or PHP) are encouraged and welcome.

 ## Getting Started & Using DHFS

 We're excited for you to explore and use DHFS\!